4 Ignored Muscles You Should Train For a Symmetrical Physique

-Those parts of your shoulder need extra attention, otherwise you will have a bad posture with your shoulders rolling to the front, and giving you the slouching old man physique.
+Those parts of your shoulder need extra attention, otherwise, you will have a bad posture with your shoulders rolling to the front, and giving you the slouching old man physique.
 So to prevent that, dedicate a few sets each week to these neglected parts of the muscle.

 The best rare delt exercises are face pulls (with rope), and bent-over dumbbell lateral raises.
-Generally speaking a lot of rowing movements also work your rare delts, including barbell rows and doing cardio on the rowing machine.
+Generally speaking, a lot of rowing movements also work your rare delts, including barbell rows and doing cardio on the rowing machine.
 All of these can be helpful in building up your rare delts to match the front side of the muscle.

 4. QuadricepsThis one is a bit tricky, since it depends on whether you do any sports or not.
-Soccer players usually have over-developed quads for example, so if you fall in that category you can ignore this post.
+Soccer players usually have over-developed quads for example, so if you fall into that category you can ignore this post.

 But I'll take a guess that you're just a random guy/girl training in the gym.
-Most of the leg exercises you perform, including squats, deadlifts and lunges train the quads, hamstrings and glutes.
+Most of the leg exercises you perform, including squats, deadlifts and lunges train the quads, hamstrings, and glutes.
 But the back side of the leg takes most of the load from the front.

 That's really the case due to the nature of the movements, which elicit more power from those combined muscle groups in the back.
 So it's very easy to get disproportionately larger hamstrings than quads.
 If that is the case with you, adding some leg presses and leg extensions can be very helpful.